WICG/background-sync/explainer.md

 * `minRequiredNetwork`: One of "network-any", "network-offline", "network-online", and  or "network-non-mobile".
 * `allowOnBattery`: False if the device must be on AC power when the event is fired.
 * `idleRequired`: True if the device must be in an idle state (UA determined) when the event is fired.
-* `description`: A description string justifying the need of the sync event to be presented to the user if permissions to use background sync is required by the UA.

 ## Handling Synchronization Events